torvalds/linux/Documentation/filesystems/autofs-mount-control.rst

 set to an autofs mount type.
 The call returns 1 if this is a mount point and sets out.devid field to the device number of the mount and out.magic field to the relevant super block magic number (described below) or 0 if it isn't a mountpoint.
-In both cases the the device number (as returned by new_encode_dev()) is returned in out.devid field.
+In both cases the device number (as returned by new_encode_dev()) is returned in out.devid field.

 If supplied with a file descriptor we're looking for a specific mount,